Urban Planning Courses

 UP475: Real Estate Development Fundamentals

-This course will provide students an introduction to the fundamental concepts and techniques applied in the real estate development process, examining both the broader economic and social context in which real estate development is situated as well as how various professions interact within this context.
+This course will provide an introduction to the fundamental concepts and techniques applied in the real estate development process, examining both the broader economic and social context in which real estate development is situated as well as how various professions interact within this context.

 UP478: Community Development Workshop

 Application of community development principles and techniques to the solution of environmental, economic and social problems facing low income urban communities.
 Involves small group projects and off-campus field work in collaboration with community leaders.
+Prerequisite: UP 347 or consent of the instructor.

 UP479: Community Engagement in Planning